 This publication is available in an alternate format upon request.
 Ivy Tech Community College is committed to the policy that all persons shall have equal access to programs, facilities, admission, and employment without regard to personal characteristics not related to ability, performance, or qualifications as determined by college policy or by state or federal authorities.
 It is the policy of Ivy Tech Community College to maintain an academic and work environment free of discrimination, including harassment.
 Ivy Tech Community College provides open admission, degree credit programs, courses, community service offerings, and student support services for all persons regardless of race, color, national origin, marital status, religion, sex, gender, sexual orientation, gender identity, disability, age, or veteran status.
 The college also provides opportunities to students on the same non-discriminatory opportunity basis.
-Cases of perceived harassment or discrimination should promptly be reported to either the Vice Chancellor of Academic Affairs (812) 537-4010 ext.
-5231, Vice Chancellor for Student Success, (812) 537-4010 ext.
-5237 or the Executive Director of Human Resources/Affirmative Action Officer (812) 537-4010 ext.
-8105 or be reported via Incident Report on Mylvy.
+Cases of perceived harassment or discrimination should promptly be reported to either the Vice Chancellor of Academic Affairs, Vice Chancellor of Student Success, or the Director of Human Resources/Affirmative Action Officer, or be reported via Incident Report on Mylvy.
 All reported occurrences will be investigated, and appropriate corrective action taken, if necessary.
 Ivy Tech Community College of Indiana is an accredited, equal opportunity, affirmative action institution.